zchee/golang-wiki/Modules.md

 * Run `go mod tidy` (or if running go1.11beta2 or earlier: `go mod -sync`) to ensure your current go.mod reflects all possible build tags/OS/architecture combinations (as described [here](https://github.com/golang/go/issues/26571)) and possibly prune any extraneous requirements (as described [here](https://tip.golang.org/cmd/go/#hdr-Maintaining_module_requirements)).

-* Run `go test all` to test your module (including your direct and indirect dependencies) as a way of validating that the currently selected packages versions are compatible.
+* Run `go test all` to test your module (including running the tests for your direct and indirect dependencies) as a way of validating that the currently selected packages versions are compatible.
   * The number of possible version combinations is exponential in the number of modules, so in general you cannot expect your dependencies to have tested against all possible combinations of their dependencies.
   * As part of the modules work, `go test all` has been [re-defined to be more useful](https://research.swtch.com/vgo-cmd) to include all the packages in the current module, plus all the packages they depend on through a sequence of one or more imports, while excluding packages that don't matter in the current module.